 See also Psalm 59 and even the general comforting “life-cycle” Psalm 139, which reveal transparent-and troubling-threats and appeals for vengeance.
 So I was able to remind my troubled companions: “You are not the first ‘person of faith’ to have deep feelings of indignation and vengeance in response to brutality.
 These are normal reactions to abnormal circumstances.”

 You are not the first person of faith to have deep feelings of indignation and vengeance in response to brutality.

 Reactions against death and destruction we had witnessed… reactions even welling up in us because the good God has created us to recognize good and evil.
-And yet, reactions which – if acted upon or sustained over time – will sow poison and peril on us, our close relationships, our long-term ability to be people of the life and hope, living into that image of God.
+And yet, reactions which–if acted upon or sustained over time–will sow poison.
+The poison will peril on us, our close relationships, our long-term ability to be people of the life and hope, living into that image of God.

 A saying reportedly from the 16th century asserts, “It is not a sin to let a bird fly over…but you don’t have to let it nest in your hair.”
 It is one thing to react with a real desire for reprisal.
 It may even be useful to follow the lead of the Psalmist and put pen to paper, giving voice to such threats…turning them over to the One who reserves the right to revenge.

 Read Hebrews 10:30, “But great harm can come from unchecked fixations on the settling of scores.”
 When the “bird” of prejudice and hatred is indeed allowed to build a nest, lay and hatch eggs of destruction, despair, even death, will not those fledglings eventually fly away and nest with others, perpetrating the bile of bitterness and bigotry?